 COMM 210: Quantitative Research Methods in Communication (Jemmott)

 (Fulfills the Quantitative Data Analysis Requirement)

 This course is a general overview of the important components of social research.
-The goal of the course is to understand the logic behind social science research, be able to view research with a critical eye, and to engage in the production of research.
+The goal of the course is to understand the logic behind social science research, be able to view research with a critical eye and to engage in the production of research.
 It will cover defining research problems, research design, assessing research quality, sampling, measurement, and causal inference.
 The statistical methods covered will include descriptive and inferential statistics, measures of association for categorical and continuous variables, inferences about means, and the basic language of data analysis.
-Course activities will include the use of statistical software, lectures, class exercises, reading published scientific articles, and discussing research featured in the news.
+Course activities will include lectures, class exercises, reading published scientific articles, using statistical software, and discussing research featured in the news.

 COMM 211: Media Activism Studies (Balaji/Pickard)

 This seminar provides an introduction to the politics and tactics underlying various types of media activism.
 The class will examine interventions aimed at media representations, labor relations in media production, media policy reform, activists' strategic communications, and "alternative" media making.
 The course will draw from an overview of the existing scholarship on media activism, as well as close analysis of actual activist practices within both old and new media at local, national, and global levels.
 We will study how various political groups, past and present, use media to advance their interests and effect social change.
 Each member of the class will choose one case study of an activist group or campaign to explore throughout the semester.

 COMM 213: Social Media and Social Life (González-Bailón)